lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_04.md

 - The [**`resetpts/parent`**](https://lanl.github.io/LaGriT/pages/docs/commands/RESETPT.html) command will remove the parent-child relationship is established in the settets command.

-- Sometimes during the meshing process there will be duplicate or double-defined nodes nodes created.
+- Sometimes during the meshing process there will be duplicate or double-defined nodes created.
 Use the `filter` command to find and tag nodes as `dudded`.

 - IMPORTANT: Nodes tagged for removal will not be deleted from the mesh object until `rmpoint/compress` is called.
 This will remove any dudded nodes and adjust the connectivity.